8 min read

 File Format Selection

-• WebP: The recommended format for most web images in 2025.
-WebP provides superior compression compared to JPEG and PNG, typically reducing file sizes by 25 to 35 percent with no visible quality loss.
-All modern browsers support WebP, and WordPress has supported WebP uploads since version 5.8.
+• WebP: The recommended format for most web images in 2026.
+WebP provides 25 to 35 percent smaller file sizes than JPEG and PNG with no visible quality loss.
+WordPress has supported WebP uploads since version 5.8.

-• AVIF: An even more efficient format than WebP, offering approximately 20 percent better compression.
+• AVIF: Approximately 20 percent better compression than WebP.
 Browser support is expanding but not yet universal.
-Consider serving AVIF with WebP and JPEG fallbacks.
+Serve AVIF with WebP and JPEG fallbacks.

-• JPEG: Still appropriate for photographs and complex images where you need broad compatibility.
-Use a quality setting between 75 and 85 percent for the best balance of file size and visual quality.
+• JPEG: Still appropriate for photographs where broad compatibility is needed.
+Use 75 to 85 percent quality for the best balance of size and quality.

-• PNG: Use only when you need transparency or for images with sharp text, line art, or very few colors.
-PNG files are significantly larger than JPEG or WebP for photographic content.
+• PNG: Use only when transparency is required, or for images with sharp text, line art, or very few colors.

 • SVG: Ideal for logos, icons, and illustrations.
-SVG files are vector-based, meaning they scale to any size without quality loss, and they are typically very small in file size.
+Scales to any size without quality loss and typically very small in file size.

 Building an Image Editing Workflow for Your WordPress Site

-2. Composition and cropping: Crop the image to your required aspect ratio, applying the rule of thirds or other composition principles to create a balanced frame.
+2. Composition and cropping: Crop to your required aspect ratio, applying rule-of-thirds or other composition principles.

-3. Color and contrast adjustment: Apply your brand-consistent color grade and adjust contrast to ensure the key elements are visually prominent.
+3. Color and contrast adjustment: Apply your brand-consistent color grade and adjust contrast to make key elements prominent.

-4. Background treatment: Apply blur, dimming, or other background treatments if the image will carry text or needs directed attention.
+4. Background treatment: Apply blur or dimming if the image will carry text or needs directed attention.

-5. Text and typography: Add any text overlays using your selected fonts, ensuring adequate contrast and legibility at all display sizes.
+5. Text and typography: Add text overlays using your selected fonts with adequate contrast at all display sizes.

-6. Export optimization: Resize to your target dimensions, export in WebP format with appropriate quality settings, and verify that the file size is under your target threshold, typically under 100 KB for inline images and under 200 KB for hero images.
+6. Export optimization: Resize to target dimensions, export as WebP, and verify file size is under 100 KB for inline images and under 200 KB for hero images.

-7. Upload and verify: Upload to your WordPress media library and verify the image displays correctly across desktop, tablet, and mobile viewports.
+7. Upload and verify: Upload to WordPress and verify the image displays correctly across desktop, tablet, and mobile.

 Shashank Dubey